Join our law enforcement team!

 Help us keep one of the country's largest transit systems safe for customers.

 We're a full-service 24-hour licensed police department that responds to, and investigates, all crimes occurring on Metro Transit property, including buses, light rail, commuter trains, facilities, and rights-of-way throughout eight counties and 85 cities.
-Our 141 full-time officers and 60 part-time officers are fully-sworn peace officers with the same powers of arrest as other city or county law enforcement agencies.

 We're committed to building on our community policing success through shared partnerships between officers and citizens.